-The 10-part Michael Jordan documentary The Last Dance came to an end on ESPN this past Sunday night.
-The entire 10-hour series was many things: exciting, thrilling, inspiring, surprising, frustrating, moving, tear-jerking, jaw-dropping, heartbreaking, heart-stopping, jump-off-the-couch-and-pump-your-fist-in-the-air-inducing.
-In other words, it felt like watching a back-and-forth NBA Finals game that comes down to a last-second jump shot—which Jordan drains.
+The 10-part Michael Jordan documentary The Last Dance ended its run on ESPN this past Sunday night.
+The Last Dance is many things: exciting, thrilling, inspiring, surprising, frustrating, moving, tear-jerking, jaw-dropping, heartbreaking, heart-stopping, jump-off-the-couch-and-pump-your-fist-in-the-air-inducing.
+In other words, watching it feels somewhat like sitting courtside at a back-and-forth NBA Finals game that comes down to a last-second jump shot—which Jordan drains.

 If you haven’t seen TLD and you’re thinking, ‘Sounds like a documentary for sports fans and dudes, no thanks,’ you’d be wrong.
 There’s much to TLD that just about everyone can appreciate and learn from, especially when it comes to self-motivation, leadership, and success.
 Here are three career lessons from The Last Dance.

 1. Many people can motivate themselves to win one championship, but not many people can motivate themselves to win more than one (let alone six).